Waking with Ulcers – Corneal Erosion

 The skin of the Cornea

 In normal healthy cornea’s, the skin of the eye normally sticks very firmly to the surface of the cornea.
 Otherwise, every time we blink, the skin would shear away, and this is very painful.
 When the skin does NOT stick properly to the surface, this is called “recurrent erosion syndrome”.
-Think of it as a skin non-adhesion syndrome.
+Dr Maloof thinks of it, as a skin non-adhesion syndrome.

 During the night or waking